 We don’t run phase 1 trials at our clinics and the study medication has been given to humans in previous studies.

 - Study volunteers get early access to new treatments for memory loss and are monitored closely throughout the trial

 - Outstanding medical care is provided at no cost, including comprehensive health screens, MRI scans and PET scans

-- Avoid lengthy NHS waiting lists and access expert care in a private clinic setting
+- The chance to avoid lengthy NHS waiting lists and access specialist private healthcare

 - Travel expenses are reimbursed for each visit and complimentary refreshments are available

-- Change the future of Alzheimer’s; help develop dementia syndrome and memory loss treatmentsfor future generations
+- Volunteers have the opportunity to help develop dementia syndrome and memory loss treatments for future generations